Team Pata Maxus Yamaha

 Born on 16 October 1996 in Alzano Lombardo, Italy

 World Supersport champion in 2020, Andrea Locatelli is competing in his fifth World Superbike season this year.
 It will also be his fifth with the Pata Yamaha team.
 The Italian is no stranger to the YZF R1, with which he has finished on the podium on eighteen occasions.
 The only thing missing now is victory.
 Having made his international debut in Grand Prix racing, Locatelli shone in Moto3 and Moto2 before moving on to the WSBK paddock.
 After winning the Supersport title on twelve occasions, the Italian was promoted to the top category with the official Yamaha team.
 He adapted very quickly, leading his first race and finishing on the podium in the Netherlands.
 Three more races followed on his way to fourth place in the championship.
 The Italian had his ups and downs in 2022, finishing fifth at the end of the season.
 His best season came in 2023 with eight podiums and an intense battle with Rea for third place in the championship.
-Last year, he finished seventh after four podium finishes and 232 points.
+Seventh in 2024 after climbing onto the podium four times and racking up 232 points, he finished fourth again last season, securing his first WSBK victory along the way.

 COMPETITIVE RECORD